 Jeff Grimm has served as the chief financial officer for manufacturing companies for over 25 years and has been the Chief Financial Officer of the ENTEK companies since 2012.
 Jeff began his career with Arthur Andersen & Co. where he was employed for approximately 10 years.
 Jeff is a CPA licensed in the state of Oregon.
 Jeff received his Bachelor of Business Administration degree from the University of Cincinnati.

 Kimberly Medford joined ENTEK in 2012 as ENTEK's General Counsel.
 In 2020, Kimberly was named President of ENTEK's extruder division.
 Prior to joining ENTEK, Kimberly was a corporate lawyer with the law firms of Troutman Sanders and Stoel Rives in Portland, Oregon and practiced for several years in Bend, Oregon.
 Kimberly is a graduate of Willamette University and Willamette University College of Law.
 She is admitted to practice in Oregon.

-Clint Beutelschies is VP of Sales for the Americas & EMEA, responsible for ENTEK’s lead-acid separator business.
-Prior to joining ENTEK, Clint spent more than 10 years with ITW Corporation’s Valeron Strength Films business unit as VP of Sales and GM.
+Clint Beutelschies is VP of Global Sales responsible for ENTEK’s lead-acid and lithium ion separator businesses.
+Prior to joining ENTEK, Clint spent more than 11 years with ITW Corporation as a Regional Director for Asia Pacific, VP of Sales & Marketing and GM.
 Before joining ITW, Clint worked in the specialty papers industry for 18 years in a variety of leadership roles including a two-year expat posting in Singapore.
 He is a 1985 graduate of the University of Arkansas.
-At ENTEK Clint leads a team that is committed to bringing value and innovation to customers around the world.
+At ENTEK Clint leads a global sales team that is committed to bringing value and innovation to customers around the world.

 Neil studied Finance & Accounting at Northumbria University, Newcastle UK, graduating in 1981 and his career since then has been within capital intensive, high-volume, process manufacturing industries.
 Neil enjoyed 20 years with Kimberly-Clark & SCA (tissue paper manufacturing) where he quickly migrated from finance into operations management, becoming a specialist in – amongst others - Lean manufacturing, benchmarking, cost reduction and project management across European sites.
 This was followed by 9 years in plastic film and sheet extrusion as Operations Director prior to joining ENTEK in 2011.